icebob/moleculer-java-site/src/caching.md

 cacher.del("users.model:8|true|2");
 ```

-### Clear cache among multiple service instances
+### Using local caches in clustered environment

 The best practice to clear cache entries among multiple service instances is that use broadcast events.
 This solution is only required when using local caches.
 It is enough to delete shared (eg. Redis) caches with one `clean` command,
 because the data is stored on a central server.
-When using local caches, each node can store a separate copy of the data.
+When using local caches, each node store a local copy of the cached data.

 **Example**